By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Just because I said we needed to do something did not mean that I planned to be the one to do it.

-Written lists are important in your home life as well as you work one.
-Give kids more than one thing to do and they tend to forget the second and third thing.
+Written lists are important in your home life as well as your work one.
+Give kids more than one thing to do and they tend to forget the second and third things.
 Written chore lists help avoid forgetting.

 When I am going to the store I make a written list.
 Otherwise, I get one ingredient but forget something else and need to make a second trip.
 This becomes more problematic when someone else needs to do the shopping for me.